 Revelation – The Book for Today

 You are about to embark upon a most fascinating and exciting adventure in Bible study.
-In all the Bible there is no book more intriguing and perhaps more misunderstood than the Book of Revelation!
+There is no book more intriguing in all the Bible and perhaps more misunderstood than the Book of Revelation!

 Have you ever read Revelation all the way through?
-If you have, chances are you were impressed by the numerous dazzling symbols, the colorful cartoon-like character, and the glowing promises.
+If you have, chances are you were impressed by the numerous dazzling symbols, the colorful cartoon-like characters, and the glowing promises.
 You may have wondered how to fit the pieces of the puzzle together.
 Be assured that the study of this book will be a real “revelation” to you of God’s wonderful plan for this world and for your life.

-In some versions of the bible, the Book of Revelation is called the “Apocalypse,” coming from the Greek word Apocalypsis.
-Meaning a “revelation,” or “unveiling.”
-Perhaps you have wondering why God chose to use symbols and imagery.
+In some versions of the Bible, the Book of Revelation is called the “Apocalypse,” coming from the Greek word Apocalypsis.
+Meaning a “revelation” or “unveiling.”
+Perhaps you are wondering why God chose to use symbols and imagery.
 Why does the unlocking of Revelation’s mysteries seem so difficult?
 In His infinite wisdom, God chose to reveal His truth for the end time in pictorial language for several reasons:

 - As Confucius, the Chinese philosopher, declared, “one picture is worth ten thousand words.”
 God condensed truth by summarizing prophecy in symbols.

 - Revelation’s prophecies condemn tyrannical, political, and fallen religious systems.
 Since symbols are used, these powers were less likely to understand and retaliate.

-- As we study prophecy we discover truths that are not apparent to the surface reader, and the very process of study strengthens our spiritual experience.
+- As we study prophecy, we discover truths that are not apparent to the surface reader.
+The very process of study strengthens our spiritual experience.

 Of course, the central person in the Book of Revelation is Jesus Christ.
 May we behold the Lamb of God as we study this unique book?
-The same Spirit who gave these truths to John will be present to make God’s special last-day message clear.
+The same Spirit who gave John these truths will be present to make God’s special last-day message clear.

 - What is the official title given to the last book of the New Testament?
 Revelation 1:1